Pros / The interface is intuitive and well designed.

-Cons / It isn’t compatible with Mac operating systems.
+Cons / It isn’t compatible with Mac computers.

 Verdict / Forte Home 9’s new additions, including a virtual piano and drum notation, make it one of the best music notation programs available.